Tolland County, Connecticut Records

 Tolland County is bordered by Hartford County, Connecticut (west), New London County, Connecticut (south), Windham County, Connecticut (east), Hampden County, Massachusetts (northwest), Worcester County, Massachusetts (northeast).

 Tolland County Cities and Towns include Andover, Bolton, Columbia, Coventry, Ellington, Hebron, Mansfield, Somers, Stafford, Tolland, Union, Vernon and Willington.
 A Map of Connecticut Towns by County contains detailed information about county and town boundaries.

 Tolland County, Connecticut Courthouse Records

 Please contact the each town clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Town Clerk's Office DOES NOT DO RESEARCH.
-The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 All deeds, vital records, and probate records for all Connecticut towns are available to 1900 on microfilm at the Connecticut State Library or through the FHL.
 See also Connecticut Towns and Their Establishment

 Taxes were levied for personal property and land through most of Connecticut's history.
 The town assessor (or lister) made annual lists or rates of all taxables.
 This generated a considerable number of tax lists across time, but the Connecticut State Library has a list of various tax records still at the town clerk's offices.
 The Connecticut Historical Society and the genealogical collections throughout the state have some records.